MazenElSayegh/Laravel-Pharmacy-App/README.md

 ## INTRODUCTION
-The Pharmacy Managment System is a Laravel web Application that used Most of Laravel Technologies for Pharmacies and Medical prescription purposes.
+The Pharmacy Managment System is a Laravel web Application that manages a pharmacy system in which pharmacies, doctors, order ..etc are managed and handled.
-The pharmacy Managment System Consists of Four Main Roles Like `admin`, `pharmacy`, `doctor` and `client`.</br>
+The Pharmacy Managment System Consists of Four Main Roles Like `admin`, `pharmacy`, `doctor` and `client`.</br>
-The `admin` has a Full Access to the whole Parts of the system.
+The `Admin` has a Full Access to the whole Parts of the system.
-The `pharmacy owner` has access on his Doctors, Orders, and Medicines.
+The `Pharmacy owner` has access on his Doctors, Orders, and Medicines.
-The `doctor` has access the orders.
+The `Doctor` has access the orders.
-The `client` is the end user who can make any Order.</br>
+The `Client` is the end user who can make any Order.</br>

 ## FEATURES
 - Authentication